Philosophy and overview

 Third student 30% discount

-5% discount will be offered to parents who pay the FULL tuition at once: Sept-Dec cheque will be cashed in September, and January-June cheque will be cashed in January.
+5% discount will be offered to parents who pay the FULL tuition at once.

 If students are withdrawn or are asked to leave the school part way through a month there will be no refund of tuition fees for that month.
 Students need to indicate withdrawal at least 30 days before leaving LCS.